Skip to main content

 • If 25% would have converted: 5 lost jobs

-Now, your numbers might be different.
+Your numbers will be different.
 Maybe your average job is higher.
 Maybe your close rate is better.
 Maybe you miss fewer calls.
+The point isn’t the exact figure—it’s that the cost adds up faster than most business owners realize.

 Why Businesses Miss Calls